rifqialfaizi/WhatToDo/README.md

   </p>

 Feature:
-- Fetch all Menu
+- Date
-- Show Menu Detail Item
+- Add, edit and delete list
-- Place To Order
+- Move priority
-- Favourite
+- turn into green color when its done

 ## 🎉 Why I am building this?
-1. Explore SwiftUI 🔥
+1. Explore Core Data 🔥
 2. Learn new thing